Experts in lightweight reactivity for web interfaces with Alpine.js

 -

-Transitions and Animations
+Transitions and animations with simplicity

 -

-For state that needs to be shared between different components, Alpine.store() offers a reactive global store.
+For state control that needs to be shared between different components, Alpine.store() offers a reactive global store.
 Notifications, user preferences, session data...
 All accessible from anywhere on the page without coupling or prop drilling.

 -